LNF

 SPARC_LAB RF gun

 The photocathode is composed by a 1.6 cell RF gun operated at S-band (2.856 GHz, of BNL/UCLA/SLAC type) with a high peak field on the cathode (120 MV/m) generating 5 MeV electron beam.
-It has two laser access points: one at 70° of incidence from viewports beside the photocathode and one at 3° of incidence with an off-axis mirror inside a vacuum chamber at about 0.5 m from the cathode.
+It has two laser access points: one at 70° of incidence from viewports beside the photocathode and one at 3° of incidence with an off-axis mirror just outside the vacuum chamber at about 0.5 m from the cathode.
 Quantum efficiency is typically in the order of $10^{-5}$ for our copper cathode and we measured intrinsic emittance of 0.7 mm mrad /mm.
 A four-coil solenoid assembly approximately 20 cm in length is inserted after the RF gun.
 This element is crucial for emittance minimization to have high brightness electron beam, in a configuration where a double minimum in emittance is generated along the line.
 After the solenoid there is a small diagnostic station for beam characterization in transverse dimension, energy, charge and emittance.

 Surface of the polycrystalline oxigen-free copper cathode